nexiality/documentation/release/nexial-core-v3.0.changelog.md

 - [`nexial.browser.current`] - **NEW** System variable to indicate the current browser type.
 - [`assertElementEnabled(locator)`](../commands/web/assertElementEnabled(locator)): **NEW** command to validate the usability of an element (usually form element).
+- add EAGER as default page load strategy for chrome browser; help to reduce occasional false-positive error when the web page does not load timely.

 ### [webcookie commands](../commands/webcookie)